doliG/hashnode/ck2a9zlbj00e73is1o2x507hl.md

 The problem: When you have multiple application, such as in micro front-end, you need to find a way to communicate between them.

-This is an **event based** proof of concept (POC),of how three application and an analitycs layer can communicate.
+This is an **event based** proof of concept (POC), of how three application and an analytics layer can communicate.

 This had been inspired by [MicroFrontend](https://micro-frontends.org/) and [Eev](https://github.com/chrisdavies/eev)